-Alarms are there to warn us that our ships and lives are in grave danger.
+Alarms are there to warn us that our ships and the lives in her are in grave danger.
 Ignoring them means suicide.

 You can choose to ignore them, but what about your crewmates?

-If the crew saves the ship and mitigates the emergency, I’m sure that your retardation won’t have any place on board.
+If the crew saves the ship and mitigates the emergency, I’m sure that your retardation will not have any place on board.

 Tips on how to easily memorize these emergency alarm signals

-The best way to memorize these signals is to pay attention when the alarm sounds.
+The best way to memorize these signals is to pay attention when the alarm sounds especially during safety drills.